 AISPP is committed to working with the community, agencies and schools globally to uphold student safety and wellbeing.

-Any concerns may be reported directly to the Deputy Head or Head of School.
+Any concerns may be reported directly to the Child Protection Team.

-Our responsibility to the community is to have a behaviour and discipline policy that is consistent throughout the school and that promotes learning, values and safety.
+Our responsibility to the community is to have a behaviour policy that is consistent throughout the school and that promotes learning, values and safety.